College BasketballPublished: | Updated:

 History of College Basketball

 One of the most exciting aspects of college basketball is the players.
 Many of the top basketball players in the world got their start playing college basketball.
-This includes Michael Jordan, Shaquille O’Neal, and Kobe Bryant.
+This includes Michael Jordan, Shaquille O’Neal, and Kevin Durant.
 Today, players like Zion Williamson and Cade Cunningham are household names, and fans expect to follow their successful careers in the NBA.

 NCAA March Madness